Our Governing Board

 Partner and Managing Director (retired) Goldman Sachs

 Mary C. Henry spent 18 years at Goldman Sachs, primarily as a communications technology analyst in the Firm’s Investment Research Division.
 A top-ranked analyst for many years, she was named a Partner and Managing Director of the Firm in 1996.
 During her tenure at Goldman Sachs, Mary was personally involved in company financings that totaled tens of billions of dollars and well as strategic projects.
 She collaborated with research, investment banking and private equity colleagues to evaluate companies in technology and communications services worldwide and worked extensively with major institutional investors around the world.
 She retired from the Firm in 2004.
 Since then, she has served on corporate and educational boards and has devoted time to education philanthropy.
-She is a trustee of Sacred Heart Schools, Atherton, chairs the Investment Committee and is a member of the Woodside High School Foundation board.
+She is on the Investment Committee and the Retirement Plan Advisory Committee of Sacred Heart Schools, Atherton and active with the Woodside High School Foundation.
 Mary graduated from Northwestern University with an undergraduate degree in economics and a graduate degree in journalism.

 Senior Partner (retired) Milbank, Tweed, Hadley & McCloy